JioBaba369/JivanIndia/README.md

-# JivanIndia.community - A Comprehensive Global Community Hub for the Indian Diaspora
+# JivanIndia.co - A Comprehensive Global Community Hub for the Indian Diaspora

-JivanIndia.community is a digital platform offering events, community engagement, and deals, primarily serving a localized Indian audience.
-The strategic vision is to transform JivanIndia.community into a global hub for the 35.4 million-strong Indian diaspora, fostering deep connections, preserving cultural heritage, empowering economic prosperity, and supporting holistic well-being.
+JivanIndia.co is a digital platform offering events, community engagement, and deals, primarily serving a localized Indian audience.
+The strategic vision is to transform JivanIndia.co into a global hub for the 35.4 million-strong Indian diaspora, fostering deep connections, preserving cultural heritage, empowering economic prosperity, and supporting holistic well-being.
 This platform focuses on hyper-personalization, robust community tools, integrated diaspora services (financial, legal, health), and a culturally sensitive content strategy.
-The transformation aims to increase user engagement, retention, and monetization, positioning JivanIndia.community as the definitive digital home for Indians worldwide.
+The transformation aims to increase user engagement, retention, and monetization, positioning JivanIndia.co as the definitive digital home for Indians worldwide.

 ## Key Features